 As I reached for the new book, the thought hit me.
 I was being a junk food reader!
 Instead of reading my Bible, the BEST possible thing for my spiritual health, I was choosing something that wasn’t nearly as nutritious.
 It was like choosing a candy bar or cracker, instead of a piece of fruit.

-How often I read all kinds of good, helpful, “spiritual” books, but spend little time in the Bible, the most important book of all!
+How often I read all kinds of good, helpful, “spiritual” books, instead of spending time in the Bible, the most important book of all!
 As I thought about it, I realized that just as my physical health is determined largely by the food I eat, my spiritual health is affected by the books I read.

 Here are some comparisons I found: